 Human Rights Tulip

 The Human Rights Tulip is an annual award of the Dutch government to support human rights defenders in their work advancing and protecting human rights around the world, while highlighting related issues.
 Each year since 2008 the Ministry of Foreign Affairs has awarded the Human Rights Tulip to an outstanding human rights defender.
-The ceremony of 2021 will take place on december 6th.
+The ceremony of 2021 will take place early in December.

 The winner receives €100,000 in prize money and a bronze sculpture in the shape of a tulip.
 The Dutch government hopes that the prize will enable the winner to: